Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 \end{theorem}

 The minimization of the empirical squared error over the sieve class $\mathcal F_r$ ensures that, for any fixed realization of the data, the criterion $Q_n(f)$ is continuous in $f$.
-Then, the existence of the sieve estimator follows once the set of functions $\mathcal F_n$ is compact in $\mathcal X$.
-For fixed $n$ and fixed sample $\{x_i\}_{i=1}^n \subset \mathcal X$, define the evaluation map
+Then, the existence and finite measurability of the sieve estimator is guaranteed once the set of functions $\mathcal F_n$ is compact in its support $\mathcal X$.